Legacy MCP-UI Adapter

-The MCP Apps adapter in @mcp-ui/server enables your MCP-UI HTML widget to run inside MCP Apps-compliant hosts that implement the MCP Apps SEP protocol.
-This guide walks you through the integration process.
+The MCP Apps adapter in @mcp-ui/server enables existing MCP-UI HTML widgets to run inside MCP Apps-compliant hosts.
+This is a backward-compatibility layer for apps that were built using the legacy MCP-UI postMessage protocol.

 Overview